code-mentoring/code-mentoring.github.io/resources.markdown

     * <a href="https://www.freecodecamp.org/learn/responsive-web-design/basic-html-and-html5/" target="_blank">HTML</a>
     * <a href="https://www.freecodecamp.org/learn/responsive-web-design/basic-css/" target="_blank">CSS</a>
     * <a href="https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/" target="_blank">JavaScript</a>
-  * Take your time and play around with the each new thing that you learn.
+  * Take your time and play around with each new thing that you learn.
   * Join our Q&A meetup events and reach out on our Slack space when you have questions.
 </details>